 For instance, when someone (you?) hires a matchmaker to find the love of his/her life – but doesn’t have time to date.
-Let’s face it – if you’re so busy you can’t make time for a date within a week of meeting someone, you are too busy to start, develop, and maintain a loving relationship.
+Let’s face it – if you’re so busy you can’t make time for a date within a week of meeting someone, you are too busy to start, develop, and maintain a relationship…

-QUICK TIPS: Allow flexibility in your weekly schedule to date twice a week.
+1.Allow flexibility in your weekly schedule to date twice a week.
 Pick out in advance which two days you’ll keep available to go out.
 Make those days sacred.
-If a date doesn’t materialize for a blocked-out day, use that time to do something that still helps with future dates!
-Like inviting a friend or two to go out for drinks at a place where singles like to mingle.
+Singles love to meet up here!

 2.Remember if it’s important to you and you rank it at least an 8, it’s your obligation to make your goals and your life happen.
 Which means, it’s on you to make time.

 However, if you do want help, call us to hear all about our industry-leading dating services and the romance, marriages, and bambinos we’ve orchestrated over the last 22 years.